-- \ Learn basic functions of a DSLR or mirrorless camera. - \ Gain understanding of interpreting and controlling light meter readings for proper exposure. - \ Gain understanding of the reciprocal relationship between fstops and shutter speeds. - \ Learn the function of the ISO scale and controlling digital noise. - \ Work with both RAW and jpeg files and understand their benefits and limitations. - \ Introduction to portrait lighting techniques and light painting. - \ Gain basic understanding of digital software, applications, and equipment. - \ Build critical thinking and problem-solving skills and learn formal art principles of image composition and design. - \ Learn how to describe, evaluate and discuss photographs through constructive and thoughtful critiques.
+- Learn basic functions of a DSLR or mirrorless camera. - Gain understanding of interpreting and controlling light meter readings for proper exposure. - Gain understanding of the reciprocal relationship between fstops and shutter speeds. - Learn the function of the camera ISO to control light sensitivity of sensor and digital noise. - Work with both RAW and jpeg files and understand their benefits and limitations. - Introduction to portrait lighting techniques and light painting. - Gain basic understanding of digital software, applications, and equipment. - Learn formal art principles of image composition and design. - Learn how to describe, evaluate and discuss photographs through constructive and thoughtful critiques.

 Attendance: Attendance is mandatory.
-This is an experience based class and growth comes only through continued active participation.
+This is an experienced based class and growth comes only through continued active participation.
 In case of an unavoidable absence, please contact me IMMEDIATELY (email is best).
 You are responsible for all missed information.

 Students are to attend all lectures/critiques and will be graded on attendance and class participation.
-Class participation includes discussion/participation during critiques, assignment/exercise reviews, camera reviews, and presentations.
+Class participation Includes discussion/participation during critiques, assignment/exercise reviews, camera reviews, and presentations.
 Three unexcused absences can result in a failing grade.
 Three times late equals an unexcused absence.
 Leaving class early without permission will be considered an unexcused absence.
 Please see Georgetown Undergraduate Bulletin for more information.
-Lectures and/or critiques begin promptly at 3:30 PM.
+Lectures and/or critiques begin promptly at 3:15 PM.
 Do not be late.
 Do not attend class if you feel sick.

 Requirements: All assignments and critique work are due on the dates specified in the syllabus.
 Late assignments/critique work must be brought to the attention of the professor prior to the due date.
-Any late submissions will be penalized by one full letter grade for each class up to two weeks.
+Any late submissions will be penalized by one full letter grade for each week of class up to two weeks.
 After two weeks it will be considered an F.